bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 </html>
 ```

-This file uses the [Babel standalone transpiler](https://babeljs.io/docs/en/babel-standalone) to transpile [JSX](https://facebook.github.io/jsx/), an XML-like syntax extension to JavaScript, on the fly.
+This file uses the [Babel standalone transpiler](https://babeljs.io/docs/en/babel-standalone) to transpile [JSX](https://facebook.github.io/jsx/) on the fly.
 We don’t transpile modern ECMAScript features, so you will need to open the file from an up-to-date browser.
 Alternatively, if you don’t want to use JSX, you can use the [HTM template tag](https://github.com/developit/htm), which requires no transpilation.
 The examples in this essay will use JSX, but you are free to use HTM or any other alternative.

 ```html
 <!DOCTYPE HTML>